 Final Note

-The condition in which the adrenal gland starts producing the excessive amount of cortisol required in the body which ultimately causes the accumulation of cortisol on the adrenal gland is known as Cushing disease.
-Ensure to keep your dog safe from these conditions.
+To summarise, the condition in which the adrenal gland starts producing the excessive amount of cortisol required in the body which ultimately causes the accumulation of cortisol on the adrenal gland is known as Cushing disease.